-You can get away with most outfits in the big cities, but unless you want to get stares and disapproving looks I would stay away from short shorts, skimpy tank tops, and anything that shows cleavage.
-I wore skinny jeans with loose long sleeve tops and felt completely comfortable.
+You can get away with most outfits in the big cities, but unless you want to get stares paired with disapproving looks, I would stay away from short shorts, skimpy tank tops, and anything that shows cleavage.
+I wore skinny jeans with loose, long sleeve tops and felt completely comfortable.

 Smaller rural towns that see less tourists will seem much more conservative in dress.
-Pay particular attention in your dress if you are traveling outside major tourist cities and wear loose fitting clothing that covers your legs and shoulders.
+Pay particular attention to how you dress if you're traveling outside major tourist cities and wear loose fitting clothing that covers your legs and shoulders.

 Henna artists will offer their services in the main squares and streets of Marrakech.
 Many of these artists use dangerous ingredients in their ink, like gasoline.
 If you want a henna tattoo, go to a cafe or shop that specializes in henna.

-Please remember that this is how these people feed their families, so do not haggle to the point where it's embarrassing and you are cheating the shop owner from any sort of profit.
+Please remember that this is how these people feed their families, so don't haggle to the point where it's embarrassing and you are cheating the shop owner from any sort of profit.

 Many travelers avoid Morocco because they are uninformed.
-Did you know Morocco has a higher safety rating than France, Germany, and the U.K.?
+Did you know Morocco has similar safety ratings to France, Germany, and the U.K.?
 The World Economic Forum ranked Morocco at #3 on the world's friendliest countries list.

 As long as you exercise the same caution you would in any other major city and are mindful of the cultural differences and the points I made above, you will leave this city wondering why you didn't visit sooner.